brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-customer-downloads/osb-customer-downloads-display-web/documentation/downloads_display.markdown

 ### Set up
 #### OSB Downloads Display Portlet

-Place the _OSB Downloads Display_ portlet on the page.
+Place the _OSB Downloads Display_ portlet on a page (not to be confused with _OSB Downloads_ portet).
+Go into the product menu and click on the ellipsis next to the current page.
+Choose _Configure Page_ and select _OSB Downloads Display Layout_ as the page's layout.

 Click on the ellipsis icon inside the portlet's topbar, and open _Configuration_.

 In the _Setup_ tab, use the _DDM Structure Key_ dropdown and select either _OSB-CUSTOMER-THEME--DOWNLOAD_ or _OSB-CUSTOMER-THEME--TRIAL-DOWNLOAD_.
 Save the configuration.